mikeroswell/threatRF/README.md

 just went to https://www.mrlc.gov/viewer/, used my mouse to define a bounding box around the state of Maryland, and had them email me a .zip file.
 Return to this at a later date when downstream analysis is firmer.

+* January 4 2022: Using tigris county borders to define state of MD.
+Includes water.
+Have not yet determined if there is a strong bias in terms of conservation status of points inside and outside this boundary.